 Breaking and Entering is a serious crime that carries the possibility of a state prison sentence upon conviction.
+Call Spring & Spring today at (617) 513-9444 to speak with our expert Middlesex County breaking and entering attorney.

 In order to convict a defendant of breaking and entering, the Commonwealth must prove beyond a reasonable doubt that: